TYPESCRIPT

 TypeScript Extract Type: Syntax, Use Cases, and Examples

-The Extract<T, U> utility type constructs a new type by extracting from T those members that are assignable to U.
+Extract<T, U> builds a new type by keeping only the members of T that are assignable to U.

 type Extract<T, U> = T extends U ?
 T : never;